-Step 1 Go to Web Security Manager > Defined Time Ranges.

-Step 2 Click Add Time Range.

-Step 4 In the Time Zone section, choose whether to use the time zone setting on the Web Security appliance or a different time zone setting you configure.
-Step 5 In the Time Values section, define at least one row that specifies the days of the week and time of day to include in this time range. a.
-In the Day of the Week section, select at least one day.
+- Step 1 Go to Web Security Manager > Defined Time Ranges. - Step 2 Click Add Time Range. - Step 3 In the Time Range Name field, enter a unique, descriptive name. - Step 4 In the Time Zone section, choose whether to use the time zone setting on the Web Security appliance or a different time zone setting you configure. - Step 5 In the Time Values section, define at least one row that specifies the days of the week and time of day to include in this time range. - a.
+In the Day of the Week section, select at least one day. - b.
 In the Time of Day section, choose All Day or enter a time range in the day using the From and To fields.

 Each time range includes the start time and excludes the end time.
 For example, entering 8:00 through 17:00 matches 8:00:00 through 16:59:59, but not 17:00:00.

 Midnight must be specified as 00:00 for a start time, and as 24:00 for an end time.

-Note A transaction must occur on the day and in the time specified to match a row in the Time Values section.
+A transaction must occur on the day and in the time specified to match a row in the Time Values section.
 That means the Day of Week and Time of Day values have an "AND" relationship with each other within a single row.

 Step 6 Optionally, you can create additional time value rows by clicking Add Row.

-Note When a time range includes multiple time value rows, a transaction can occur within any of the defined time values to match the time range.
+When a time range includes multiple time value rows, a transaction can occur within any of the defined time values to match the time range.
 That means that multiple time value rows in a single time range have an "OR" relationship with each other.
-Step 7 Submit and commit your changes.

-In the Time Range Name field, enter a unique, descriptive name.